Tolworth

 Tolworth is a suburban area in the Surbiton district, Royal Borough of Kingston upon Thames, Greater London.
 It is 11 mi southwest of Charing Cross.
-Neighbouring places include Long Ditton, New Malden, Kingston, Surbiton, Berrylands, Hinchley Wood, Chessington, Ewell and Worcester Park.
+Neighbouring places include Berrylands, Chessington, Epsom, Ewell, Kingston, Long Ditton, New Malden, Surbiton and Worcester Park.
 Surbiton is the nearest, about a mile to the northwest.
 Tolworth is divided in two by the A3 Kingston Bypass and is situated slightly north of the Greater London-Surrey border.